 9. Prepare and circulate reports provided by law.

-D. Every official report of the department is prima facie evidence of the facts therein stated in any action or proceeding wherein the superintendent is a party.
+D. Every official report of the department is prima facie evidence of the facts therein stated in any action or proceeding wherein the director is a party.

 E. Disclosure of the results of any examination, inquiry or investigation disclosed to the financial institution or enterprise pursuant to subsection C, paragraph 5 of this section or disclosure of any complaint to the financial institution or enterprise pursuant to subsection C, paragraph 6 of this section does not make that information a public record, and the financial institution or enterprise or its holding company may not disclose any of the information to the general public.
 Under no circumstances shall any of the comments, conclusions or results of an examination, inquiry or investigation disclosed pursuant to subsection C, paragraph 5 of this section be used or referenced in any form by a financial institution, enterprise or holding company in any type of communication to a customer or potential customer.

-F. Nothing in this section shall be construed to prevent the disclosure of information which is admissible in evidence in any civil or criminal proceeding brought by or at the request of the superintendent or this state to enforce or prosecute violations of this title or the rules or orders issued or adopted pursuant to this title.
+F. This section does not prevent the disclosure of information that is admissible in evidence in any civil or criminal proceeding brought by or at the request of the director or this state to enforce or prosecute violations of this title or the rules or orders issued or adopted pursuant to this title.